annatruong04/24S1_WDC_UG_Project/README.md

 Contains environment files for WDC 2023.
 Copy this template for a general sandbox.

 Auto commit/push/sync to Github is disabled by default in this template repository.
 Enable the GitDoc extension to use this fucntionality (either in your VSCode settings, or in the Dev Container settings)

+#start mysql
+sudo usermod -d /var/lib/mysql/ mysql #change permission service mysql start #start mysql server mysql < db_backup.sql #restore database backup mysql #access mysql database

+#run application
+npm install # install dependencies npm start # run application